A machine-learning approach to thunderstorm forecasting through post-processing of simulation data: Introduction

 Various ideas for identifying signs of thunderstorm occurrence have been put forward in recent years.
 For instance, post-processing of NWP data has been blended with nowcasting methods \citep{Kober2012, Hwang2015}.
 Empirical knowledge on convective activity has been translated into expert systems using fuzzy logic \citep{Lin2012, Li2021}.
 The fuzzy logic technique allows the construction of decision rules for thunderstorm occurrence based on domain knowledge.
 Lately, machine learning (ML) methods based on artificial neural networks have gained popularity.
 These methods generalize the fuzzy logic approach in the sense that decision rules are constructed by solving a data-driven optimization problem.
 Previous studies include neural networks with relatively few neurons \citep{Ukkonen2019, Kamangir2020, Sobash2020, Jardines2021}, as well as deep neural networks with convolutional layers and millions of trainable parameters \citep{Geng2021, Zhou2022}.
 Findings suggest that neural network models are more skillful at predicting thunderstorm occurrence than comparable ML approaches like random forests \citep{Herman2018, Ukkonen2019}.
 In order to learn predicting thunderstorm occurrence, supervised ML methods require a ground truth of thunderstorm activity.
 It may be provided by satellite imagery \citep{Jardines2021, Zhou2022}, radar data \citep{Gagne2017, Burke2020, Leinonen2022}, storm reports \citep{Loken2020, Sobash2020}, and lightning \citep{Ukkonen2019, Geng2021}.

-The promising results in ML have encouraged us to apply neural network methods to historical simulation data of ICON-D2-EPS, an NWP ensemble model for Central Europe with a horizontal resolution of ca. \SI{2}{\kilo\meter} \citep{Zaengl2015, Reinert2020}.
+The promising results in ML have encouraged us to apply neural network methods to historical simulation data of the ICOsahedral Nonhydrostatic D2 Ensemble Prediction System (ICON-D2-EPS), an NWP ensemble model for Central Europe with a horizontal resolution of ca. \SI{2}{\kilo\meter} \citep{Zaengl2015, Reinert2020}.
 ICON-D2-EPS is a limited-area model which explicitly resolves convection and is run operationally by the German Meteorological Service (DWD).
 To the best of our knowledge, neural networks have not yet been employed for the identification of thunderstorm occurrence in ensemble data with a comparable horizontal resolution.
 In this work, we present the neural network model SALAMA (Signature-based Approach of identifying Lightning Activity using MAchine learning).
 It has been trained to predict thunderstorm occurrence through the post-processing of simulation data.

 In \cref{sec:data}, we describe how independent datasets for the training, testing and validation of our model have been compiled from NWP forecasts and lightning data.
 Details on the ML architecture are provided in \cref{sec:methods}.
 While thunderstorm occurrence is identified in a pixel-wise manner, we systematically vary the spatiotemporal criteria by which the lightning observations are associated with the NWP data.
 This enables us to study the effect of different spatial scales on the model identification skill and allows us to estimate the advection speed of thunderstorms.
-Further results are presented in \cref{sec:results} and demonstrate that, for lead times up to at least eleven hours, SALAMA is more skillful than a baseline method based only on convective available potential energy.
+Further results are presented in \cref{sec:results} and demonstrate that, for lead times up to at least eleven hours, SALAMA is more skillful than a baseline method based only on NWP reflectivity.
 In addition, we show a linear relationship between the spatial resolution scale of our model and the time scale during which skill decreases with lead time.
 This is consistent with earlier findings that resolving smaller scales brings faster growing forecast errors about \citep{Lorenz1969,Selz2015}.